 Other trees have special reservoirs for water between their bark and internal structures.
 Some even grow special bark that acts as a fire retardant in the event of a brush fire.

-And then, of course, there is prediction by herbivores.
+And then, of course, there is a prediction by herbivores.
 Savanna plants provide food for more than 40 species of mammals.
 With that many grazing animals, plants have to develop defensive strategies to survive.

 Many cover themselves with thick spines and barbs to deter potential grazers.
 Others produce chemicals that make themselves taste terrible.
 And a few even form symbiotic relationships with ants that come out and attack potential threats.

 Among all this plant life, there are a few particular species that stick out.